 Most well-known traditional customer relationship management providers, including Salesforce, Microsoft Dynamics, Hubspot, etc., have been designed for sales teams to manage linear transactional sales processes.
 These transactions involve moving a prospect buying a product or service down a linear sales funnel until they become customers (as the name implies).
 This process differs from the investment banking use case, where you focus on connecting buyers and sellers by leveraging your firm’s long-standing relationships.

 Regardless of how new and advanced a traditional CRM is, its features are more akin to a contact management database than a deal management or deal collaboration tool.
-As a dealmaker, you need a CRM solution that not only stores data; you need a system that understands your unique workflow and helps your team build relationships and drive deals forward.
+As a dealmaker, you need a CRM solution that not only stores data; you need a system that understands and is designed for your unique workflow and helps your team build relationships and drive deals forward.

 In this article, we will go over why investment banks should implement relationship intelligence CRM platforms to stay ahead of the competition by streamlining processes and focusing on building relationships.